 But in reality, I think she just wants more for herself.
 I’ll look over and see her take little spoonfuls—or a few—from that big bowl of cookie dough when she thinks I’m not looking.
 Of course, like anyone else, I’ll sneak my own spoonfuls, and soon enough we’re *innocently* wondering where all that dough could have possibly gone.

 Sound familiar?
 We’ve all heard that raw cookie dough is bad for us, but that usually doesn’t stand a chance against the typical human's will power.

-Thankfully, come April 2018, we’ll be free to indulge in all the cookie dough our little hearts desire without the fear of that dreaded salmonella our mothers always warned us about.
+Thankfully, we’re now free to indulge in all the cookie dough our little hearts desire without the fear of that dreaded salmonella our mothers always warned us about.
 Crave Cookie Dough recently moved into the space once occupied by The Urban Cup in downtown Springfield.